-For anyone in California who has taken a stroll around town lately, you’ve likely noticed a myriad of ‘now hiring’ signs every which way you look.
+For anyone in California who has taken a stroll around town lately, you’ve likely noticed the myriad ‘now hiring’ signs every way you look.
 Restaurants and retail stores are experiencing obvious shortages, but the construction industry is especially feeling the deficit of ready labor right now.

-Let’s talk about how the California labor shortage is specifically affecting the construction industry.
+Let’s talk about how the California labor shortage is affecting the construction industry.

 Why Is There a Labor Shortage in California?

-When asked about the California labor shortage, Brenda Jo Robyn, founder of Competitive Edge Insurance, had a this to say.
+When asked about the California labor shortage, Brenda Jo Robyn, founder of Competitive Edge Insurance, said this:

 “You can see labor shortages everywhere,” says Brenda Jo.
-“And the shortage of skilled labor is getting tighter and tighter.”
+“The shortage of skilled labor is getting tighter and tighter.”

-There are many factors that contribute to the labor shortage we are experiencing right now.
+But why?
+There are many factors that contribute to the labor shortage we are experiencing as a nation right now.
 According to economists at CNBC, some reasons include: